MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-app-file.md

 }

 ```
 The `Microsoft_Application.app` file can be edited to use the code-customized base application as a dependency.
 To do so, update the `"dependencies": []` section and change the `"appId":  "437dbf0e-84ff-417a-965d-ed2bb9650972"` to the `appId` of your code-customized base application.
 You should update the `"name"` and `"publisher"` information to match too.
-Here is an example of a modified `Microsoft_Application.app` file using the information above.
+Below is an example of a modified `Microsoft_Application.app` file using the required changes listed above.

 ```json
 {